 The bail magistrate sets bail.
 In Massachusetts, a person arrested when courts are closed can request to be released until the court is next open.
 The police will call a bail magistrate to determine whether the defendant can be released, either on personal recognizance or a cash bail.

-A bail magistrate is a public officer with limited judicial authority.
+A bail magistrate is a public officer with limited authority to release people in custody.
 After reviewing the facts of an arrest, the bail magistrate decides whether or not a defendant is likely to appear in court on their scheduled court date.
 The bail magistrate’s only job is to set bail.
 It isn’t the bail magistrate’s job to determine if a defendant is guilty or not — that’s for a judge or jury to decide.

 What are the types of bail?

 The bail magistrate reviews the defendant’s record and decides whether or not a defendant should be released from jail before their scheduled court date.